 As such, there is no requirement to leverage the header tags in the website content.
 The H1 and H2 are used whenever feasible.
 Every section of the blog contains a subtitle.
 Every subtitle has H3 and H4 tags.

 It is the best method to include keyword phrases in the header tags for best search engine optimization when probable.

 Assuring the website is mobile device optimized and is very important.
 It is true not only from the user perspective, however, from the Search Engine Optimization (SEO) perspective.
 Apparently, most spent working days in front of a personal computer or desktop.
 However, when we are away, then, a mobile with reliable internet connection is preferable.

 The visitors are used to viewing the mobile-friendly website.
 Specifically, this is termed as Responsive website design.
-You can carry out an easy check on the website with the Google Mobile-friendly testing tool; https://search.google.com/test/mobile-friendly.
+You can carry out an easy check on your website design is SEO-Friendly Design or not.

 Carry out the mobile-friendly test on the website and find if you have the good green text “Page is mobile-friendly”.
 If it is not, then approach the website designer and let them fix the issues soon.

 While creating a responsive website, you must recognize how the content is seen on various devices.
 In several cases, the content to be shown on the mobile device must stack in a similar order as the desktop version.
 It will assist to recognize the upload time and assure a seamless user experience among various browsing devices.